top of page

 Veterinarians often work with other professionals in fields like genetics or nutrition to make sure animals are healthy.
 Veterinarians may work at zoos or wildlife centers where they'll need advanced degrees if they're working with exotic species like wildlife or marine animals.

-9. Agricultural and Food Science Technicians
+9. Food Science Technicians

 Agricultural and Food Science Technicians perform a variety of tasks related to the development, production, and testing of agricultural products.
 They often work in laboratories or greenhouses where they conduct experiments on plants and animals.